James Arness in ‘Gunsmoke’.

 - On air: 1968-1970

-"Here Come the Brides" was a Western comedy that was based on the Mercer Girls project.
+"Here Come the Brides" was a Western comedy based on the Mercer Girls project.
 The project brought "marriageable" women from the East Coast to a budding Seattle in the 1860s.
-In "Here Come the Brides," a mostly-male logging community threatens to quit and leave due to a lack of women.
-To keep the employees happy, 100 women are brought to Seattle under the condition that none can leave.
+In "Here Come the Brides," a mostly male logging community threatens to quit and leave due to a lack of women.
+So, 100 women are brought to Seattle to keep the employees happy.

 - IMDb user rating: 7.6